Grafrajohn/GrahamArt/_posts/2021-02-23-work-in-progress-the-joust.md

   spectacle, which human beings have sought since the days of the ancient civilisations of Greece, Rome, Egypt and beyond.
 ---
+Many people email me to ask where I get the ideas for my paintings.
+So I reply that I get the ideas from life and my personal interests, or things that strike me as interesting.
+So for all of those who ask, here is an example.

 Spectacle.
-Coliseums, amphitheaters and pyramids all show the human taste for spectacle.
+Ancient coliseums, amphitheaters and pyramids all show the persistent human taste for spectacle.
 Hollywood, the World Series, the World Cup, the Olympics all show our modern craving for it too.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/iFewmrlpDUg" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>